A one-man police department was disbanded. The chief left the town meeting in his underwear - Local News 8

 Lee says someone called his wife, who caught up to him and drove him the rest of the way home.

-Russell Edwards, the board’s chairman, told CNN affiliate WPTZ the board’s vote to dissolve the Croydon Police Department was “a well thought out decision … and we have many issues to decide on what we have to do so this is as much of (a) comment we’re going to give at this point.”
+Russell Edwards, the board’s chairman, confirmed the vote to CNN and told CNN affiliate WPTZ the board’s vote to dissolve the Croydon Police Department was “a well thought out decision … and we have many issues to decide on what we have to do so this is as much of (a) comment we’re going to give at this point.”

 Lee had been the chief of the small town for 20 years after being a police officer in neighboring Newport, where he lives, for 25 years.
 According to Lee, he worked 32 hours a week on average patrolling, responding to calls, completing paperwork and performing duties as prosecutor.
 The town paid between $40,000 and $50,000 a year for the police department, which included his $18.76 hourly wage, according to Lee.